 SIM Swap

 In financial fraud, SIM swapping or SIM hijacking attacks are an escalating threat.
-This scheme preys on lax mobile carrier security practices to allow scammers to fraudulently gain control over a victim’s mobile phone number and device.
-By hijacking the phone number, criminals can then intercept incoming one-time passwords and login credentials from banks, enabling them to drain accounts and wreak havoc on the victim’s digital life.
+This scheme preys on lax mobile carrier security practices, allowing scammers to fraudulently gain control of a victim’s mobile phone number and device.
+By hijacking the phone number, criminals can then intercept incoming phone calls, one-time passwords, and login credentials from banks, enabling them to drain accounts and wreak havoc on the victim’s digital life.

 Email Forwarding Rules

-Social engineering and phishing remain effective vectors for initial account compromises that open the door to more sophisticated fraud.
+Social engineering and phishing remain effective vectors for initial account compromises, opening the door to more sophisticated fraud.
 Once scammers gain illicit access to a victim’s email inbox, they can surreptitiously implement email forwarding rules to hide unauthorized activity notifications and maintain persistent visibility into all incoming messages—even after their initial criminal access has been revoked.
-This continuous data feed provides a steady stream of sensitive information like bank notifications and statements for continued illegal exploitation.
+This continuous data feed provides a steady stream of sensitive information, such as bank notifications and statements, enabling ongoing illegal exploitation.

 Spoofed Emails

-While specialized technical scams grab headlines, old-fashioned phishing emails, smishing texts, and vishing calls are still going strong and claiming many victims.
+While specialized technical scams grab headlines, old-fashioned phishing emails, smishing texts, and vishing calls are still going strong and continue to claim many victims.
 This is what makes it one of the most sophisticated fraud tactics.
-These schemes frequently spoof legitimate businesses and organizations to trick recipients into divulging personal data or clicking malicious links.
+These schemes frequently spoof legitimate businesses and organizations to trick recipients into divulging personal data or clicking on malicious links.
 Scrutinizing sender domain names and URLs is critical, as scammers often typosquat by registering domains with slight misspellings or modifications to impersonate a real company.
-Any unsolicited message conveying a sense of urgency and demanding immediate action is a red flag.

 For example: name@ameranbank.com (without a ‘t’ after ameran), name@ammerantbank.com (double ‘m’) or amerant@gmail.com